 While he sleeps, we talk about his situation.
 He is unable to keep himself or Pierrot safe any longer.
 They are both going to die unless something is done.
-We call a man we know who works in social services.
-The man’s wife (a kind, motherly person) is willing to adopt the dog.
-This is the only solution, but it means separating the man from his beloved companion permanently.
+We call someone we know who works in social services.
+His wife (a kind, motherly person) is willing to adopt the dog.
+This is the only solution, but it means separating the homeless man from his beloved companion permanently.
 When he wakes up, he angrily refuses to discuss this, and leaves—but soon returns, because he is too sick to survive out there.
 He seems to agree, reluctantly, to give up Pierrot, though for now he will barely look at us and returns to the sleeping bag to rest.

 Although I’m ashamed to do it, I remove my valuables—passport and cash—from the room where he is sleeping.
 Despite our friendship, I’m afraid that while in his current mood, upset and distrustful, he might be tempted to steal things.

 Now, we witness a different scene: another dog—a retriever—is in a crate.
 Her owner is giving her up for adoption, and says good-bye to her, briefly, through the cage door.
 Then, her new owner, apparently the motherly woman who will adopt Pierrot, comes and opens the cage door and lets the dog out.
 They get to know each other gently.
 I think that this is how it could be for the little papillon, too—a sad separation, but the chance to go to a warm and loving home.